yaxinm/RandomPlaceholder/README.md

 LaTeX package.
 Available for locally installed LaTex on Unix systems and Overleaf.
 Tested on Ubuntu 20.04 x86_64 and Overleaf.

 Not yet available for Windows.
-Not compatible with TeXLive 2021 or older.
+Last tested with TeXLive version 2024.

 ### Want to add bit of fun to your writing process?
 Insert a random image into your article by typing `\placeholder`.